scorelab/LabelLab/README.md

 ## What is the aim of Lablellab?

 _Label lab is an image labeling tool designed for researchers.
-It is an open-source project, so basically using Machine learning it helps in labeling the real-world objects._
+It is an open-source project, It uses a machine learning model to label objects._
-## Technical Requirements

-This appication is avialiable across all platforms.

 ## How to Setup